-Look at the process of starting a service in more detail.
-When the start button is pushed in Administrator, an administrative request is sent from Administrator to the ArcIMS Servlet Connector as shown in Step 1 below.
+Let's look at the process of starting a service in more detail.
+When the start button is pushed in Administrator, an administrative request is sent from Administrator to the ArcIMS Servlet Connector as shown in Step 1 in the following graphic.
 Similarly, if the Service Administrator is used, the administration requests are sent via the Java Connector.
 In Step 2, the ArcIMS Servlet or Java Connector passes the request to the ArcIMS Application Server.